 About the Child Rights Institute

-The Child Rights Institute has an overarching aim, with a point of departure in child rights, to create och exchange research based knowledge within the field and further multidisciplinary science.
-Furthermore, the network works towards illuminating and supporting children's rights – through research, education, and cooperation with practicioners and the surrounding community – in national and international contexts.
+The Child Rights Institute has an overarching aim, with a point of departure in child rights, to create and exchange research-based knowledge within the field and further multidisciplinary science.
+Furthermore, the network works towards illuminating and supporting children's rights – through research, education, and cooperation with practitioners and the surrounding community – in national and international contexts.

 A network with two tasks

 The Child Rights Institute at Lund University is a multidisciplinary network organisation active within the area of ”Child Rights”.
 It has two main tasks: research and cooperation with the surrounding community (including education).

 The Institute aims to gather researchers in this field of knowledge to stimulate and to support new and continued research with a point of departure in the Convention of the Rights of the Child.